OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/Scripting/V2/index.md

 ---
 layout: UserGuide
-title: Airlock Browser Developer Resources
+title: Airlock Browser | Industrial Browser for Android | Developer Resources
+description: A purpose-built industrial browser, designed for warehouse and industrial environments to meet the needs of mobile workers.
+It is a highely configurable application with powerful client scripting that enables deep device integration features.
+keywords: industrial browser,browser for mobile computers,browser for WMS,secure browser, client scripting

 ---
 # Developer Resources